hjbalipio/microframework/README.md

 ![Image Name](./profile.png)

-Hello, I'm <b>Hernan John Alipio</b> with more than a decade of experience across Software Development, Database Management and Data Science and Analytics, I've led numerous notable achievements and projects.
+Hello, I'm <b>Hernan John Alipio</b> with more than a decade of experience across Software Development, Database Management and Data Engineering and Analytics, I've led numerous notable achievements and projects.
 I'm a passionate with Big Data technologies, building a scalable data pipelines and DevOps practices and automation, dedicated to leveraging technology for scalable solutions and streamlined operations.
 Welcome to my GitHub profile!

 ## Get in Touch